 In early modern sources, songs commonly appear with textual underlay, that is, with the words beneath the musical notes to which they were sung.
-Many songs include subsequent stanzas printed below the musical notation which would have been sung to the same music.
+Many songs include subsequent stanzas printed below the musical notation, indented in the stanzaic shape of written poetry.
+These subsequent stanzas would have been sung to the same music as the underlaid text.

 Our song editions combine Text Encoding Initiative (TEI) and Music Encoding Initiative (MEI) files for individual songs.
-TEI files include metadata about the source and all text (including textual underlay).
+TEI files include all text and metadata about the source.
 MEI files include music and textual underlay.
 TEI files reference corresponding MEI files where the music and textual underlay appear in the source.

 In our viewer, songs appear with musical notation and textual underlay followed by the entire song text.
-That is, the initial stanza or stanzas in textual underlay are repeated, with editorial brackets, in stanzaic shape.
-Stanza indentation approximates the source.
+That is, the initial stanza or stanzas in textual underlay are repeated in stanzaic shape, with editorial brackets to indicate that the repetition does not occur in the source.
+In these initial stanzas, indentation approximates that of subsequent stanzas in the source.
 In cases where the source includes only textual underlay (and therefore no stanzaic shape), indentation is an editorial choice based upon period conventions.

 We define variants as differences between sources that are limited (in text) to phoneme or punctuation and (in music) to pitch, rhythmic values, key signature, time signature, fermatas, formal elements such as first and second endings or repeat signs, barring, and dal segno.
 We do not view alternate spellings as textual variants.
 Musical variants are determined by individual part.